 Bands of Operation

-802.11bd is an amendment to the IEEE 802.11 standard, defining enhancements to OFDM in the 5.9 GHz frequency band and DMG in the 60 GHz frequency band [4].
+802.11bd is an amendment to the IEEE 802.11 standard, defining enhancements to OFDM in the 5.9 GHz licensed ITS frequency band and DMG in the unlicensed 60 GHz frequency band [4].
 The channelization for the 5.9 GHz frequency band and 60 GHz frequency band remain unchanged as defined in Annex E (Country elements and operating classes) in IEEE std 802.11-2016 [4].

+Active IEEE 802 wireless standards operating in the same frequency bands of operation as IEEE 802.11bd

+802.15 standards and amendments specifically in the 60 GHz band are listed below: